Looking for the best pubs in Killarney? You’ll find plenty of them below!

 7. Kate Kearney’s Cottage (one of the most famous Killarney pubs)

 Kate Kearneys Cottage is located just outside of Killarney, right next to the Gap of Dunloe.
-However, although it’s not in the town, it’s definitely worth travelling to.
+However, although it’s not in the town, it’s definitely worth travelling (it’s one of the most iconic pubs in Kerry).

 This 150-year-old establishment is well-known for its hospitality and it tends to attract tourists by the boat-load (the Irish dancing sessions are worth visiting for if that’s what you’re into!).